ParallelMaths/parallel/pages/10-22-evolution-rap.md

 ::: problem id=3_1 marks=4
 ![](/resources/10-22-evolution-rap/3-grid.jpg){image align="right"}
-__3.1__ What is the maximum number of pieces with the shape T which can be placed within the 5 × 5 grid shown, without overlapping, and with their edges along the lines of the grid?
+__3.1__ What is the maximum number of pieces of shape T which can be placed within the 5 × 5 grid shown, without overlapping, and with their edges along the lines of the grid?

 * [ ] 3
 * [ ] 4